Team Pro Circuit

 Team Pro Circuit is a Motorcross and Supercross team based in Corona, California.
 It is owned and operated by Mitch Payton.
 Team Pro Circuit competes in the AMA Motocross and Supercross championships on Kawasaki 250cc four-stroke motorcycles.

 Team Pro Circuit has hosted over 50 riders, winning 30 AMA professional championships and collecting accolades including 150 AMA Supercross wins, over 100 AMA Motocross wins and 6 MXON victories .Pro Circuit has won more championships AMA championships than any of their competitors.

-Notable riders who have competed with Team Pro Circuit include; Ricky Carmichael, Jeremy McGrath, James Stewart, and Ryan Villopoto.
+Notable riders who have competed with Team Pro Circuit include; Ricky Carmichael, Jeremy McGrath, James Stewart Jr., and Ryan Villopoto.

 History

 Team Owner Mitch Payton started riding motorcycles when grandparents bought him a Honda C90 Step Through.
 His passion developed over the years to the point where he was racing motorcycles competitively in the deserts of California.
 At age 17, Payton was racing in California City, California.
 Payton fell violently down a steep hill, damaging the nerve passages along his spine, resulting in him losing the use of his legs.

 Following the incident, Payton wanted to stay in the motorcycle racing community and did so by purchasing the motorcycle store that supported him during his racing days " Anaheim Husqvarna " in 1978.
 Along with selling Motorcycles themselves, Payton designed and produced components such as exhaust pipes and suspension components to improve the performance of the motorcycles.
 Payton thought it unlikely that other motorcycle shops would stock and sell his performance parts if they were marketed under the business name of his motorcycle shop, which was competing for customers.
 Payton's solution was the creation of a business name to sell his parts, "Pro Circuit".
 A Friend of Payton campaigned for him to build parts for other brands of motorcycles, something at the time Payton thought was redundant as those motorcycles seen to have good performance.
 The first component he produced for a make of motorcycle other than Husqvarna was an exhaust for a 125cc Honda motorcycle.
 Sales of the exhaust far surpassed Payton's expectations.
 Payton took this success as a sign he should expand his product line even further to making parts for all makes and models.

 Payton's success caught the attention of big name riders and industry people alike, including Motorcross legend Rodger De Coster who was running the Factory Honda professional racing effort at the time.
 De Coster met with Payton to try his performance parts, specifically his exhaust pipe and modified engine, De Coster was impressed and contracted Payton to supply his team with engines.

 At the end of 1990 De Coster approached Payton and asked him if he would be interested in taking over the Factory Honda racing team in a management position.
 Payton accepted forming what formally became known as a "satellite" style team.